Evedel/actioneer/README.md

     once the alert is sent **k8s-automaton** way -- `command` is executed

 ## TODO:
-- [ ] split into classes
-    - [ ] server
-        - [ ] pass args to server
-    - should not return on errors inside of "for each alert in notification"
-- [ ] run command only on "fired" (and parametrise the key)
+- [ ] parametrise alertname key
-- [ ] add logging for skipped alerts
+- [ ] add specific lable to only run action for alerts with that label
 - [ ] prep ci and images
     - [ ] only automaton image
     - [ ] k8s-ready image (automaton + kubectl + yq)